dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 </script>

 ![]({{ site.url }}/assets/images/projects/HRM/screenshot.png)
-*MacGyver ... eat your heart out*
+*MacGyver, eat your heart out*

 ## Project overview
 Welcome to my heart rate monitor project.
 These things have been around for a long time & you can buy them now for about $15 bundled with all kinds of software.
 So if you want to start measuring your heart rate, stop reading this, go buy one and have fun!
 Otherwise, stay tuned for all of the trials and tribulations of DIY'ing a heart rate monitor.

 It started as a shotgun marriage between a dead Nokia 2115i cellphone and a chest strap for an old Polar T6 heart rate monitor - both of which were lying around.
 What better way to kill a couple of Saturdays then try to build my own receiver using the LCD out of the cell phone?
-Little did I know the long & winding road ... and if you're still with me, you'll know that navigating that road is where the real fun is!!!
+Little did I know the long & winding road.
+If you're still with me, you'll know that navigating that road is where the real fun is!!!

 The end result was not super pretty looking, but it was such a fun project I thought I'd take you through it in detail.
 If you're already laughing at me for doing this (i.e., hey, dude, Polar has been making these things since the early '80s, where have you been & by the way, ever heard of Fitbit?), you'll laugh harder when you see the pictures of the receiver attached to my bike with some modified pvc tubing: